 Regions of buffer objects are bound as the targets of transform feedback by calling one of the commands BindBufferRange or BindBufferBase (see section 2.9.1) with target set to TRANSFORM_FEEDBACK_BUFFER.
-In addition to the general errors described in section 2.9.1, BindBufferRange will generate an INVALID_VALUE error if index is greater than or equal to the value of MAX_TRANSFORM_FEEDBACK_SEPARATE ATTRIBS, or if offset is not a multiple of 4.
+In addition to the general errors described in section 2.9.1, BindBufferRange will generate an INVALID_VALUE error if index is greater than or equal to the value of MAX_TRANSFORM_FEEDBACK_BUFFERS, or if either offset or size is not a multiple of 4.

-When an individual point, line, or triangle primitive reaches the transform feedback stage while transform feedback is active, the values of the specified varying variables of the vertex are appended to the buffer objects bound to the transform feedback binding points.
-The attributes of the first vertex received after Begin-

-TransformFeedback are written at the starting offsets of the bound buffer objects set by BindBufferRange, and subsequent vertex attributes are appended to the buffer object.
+When an individual point, line, or triangle primitive reaches the transform feedback stage while transform feedback is active and not paused, the values of the specified varying variables of the vertex are appended to the buffer objects bound to the transform feedback binding points.
+The attributes of the first vertex received after BeginTransformFeedback are written at the starting offsets of the bound buffer objects set by BindBufferRange, and subsequent vertex attributes are appended to the buffer object.
 When capturing line and triangle primitives, all attributes of the first vertex are written first, followed by attributes of the subsequent vertices.
 When writing varying variables that are arrays, individual array elements are written in order.
-For multi-component varying variables or varying array elements, the individual components are written in order.
+For multi-component varying variables, elements of varying arrays, or transformed vertex attributes, the individual components are written in order.
 The value for any attribute specified to be streamed to a buffer object but not actually written by a vertex or geometry shader is undefined.
+The results of appending a varying variable to a transform feedback buffer are undefined if any component of that variable would be written at an offset not aligned to the size of the component.